remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 Don't forget to edit your `.env.local` :

+!!! warning
+    Don't forget to modify the line `PUBLIC_ADDRESS="your-url-or-ip-of-your-front"`

 ```bash
 # Replace 'yourpassphrase' by your actual passphrase
 echo "JWT_PASSPHRASE=\"JWTTok3n\"" | sudo tee -a .env.local